Attorneys general sue Trump administration over water rule

-NEW YORK (AP) — Eleven Democratic state attorneys general have sued President Donald Trump’s administration for holding off a government rule aimed at reducing pollution in the nation’s waterways.
+NEW YORK (AP) — Eleven Democratic state attorneys general on Tuesday sued President Donald Trump’s administration over its decision to delay implementation of an Obama-era rule that would have expanded the number of wetlands and small waterways protected by the Clean Water Act.

-New York Attorney General Eric Schneiderman (SHNEYE’-dur-muhn) says last week’s suspension of the 2015 Clean Water Rule by the Republican administration is an assault on public health, including drinking water sources.
-The federal Environmental Protection Agency hasn’t responded to a request for comment.
+New York Attorney General Eric Schneiderman said last week’s decision by the Republican administration to postpone implementation of the 2015 Clean Water Rule for two years is an assault on public health.

-The lawsuit was filed in Manhattan by Schneiderman and his counterparts in California, Connecticut, Maryland, Massachusetts, New Jersey, Oregon, Rhode Island, Vermont, Washington and the District of Columbia.
-It seeks to stop the government from delaying implementation of the rule.
+“We will fight back against this reckless rollback and the Trump administration’s continued assault on our nation’s core public health and environmental protections,” Schneiderman said in a statement.

-The Obama-era rule expanded the definitions for wetlands and small waterways under the Clean Water Act.
-Agribusiness, mining and industry groups opposed it.
+Environmental Protection Agency Administrator Scott Pruitt has called the rule an overreach that could hurt farmers and ranchers.
+Mining and industry groups also opposed it.

 Most Read Stories